Native Video Ad

 GFPMediaData

-You can retrieve the information rendered in MediaView through nativeAd.mediaData.
+You can retrieve information rendered in the MediaView through nativeAd.mediaData.

 GFPMediaData *mediaData = nativeAd.mediaData;